Astaxanthin

 Should Dogs Take Astaxanthin Supplements?

-While astaxanthin is not an essential nutrient, its strong antioxidant properties make it a valuable addition to many dogs’ diets, particularly for those who:
+While astaxanthin is not an essential nutrient, its strong antioxidant properties make it a valuable addition to many dogs’ diets, particularly for dogs who:

 - Are aging and need eye, joint, or brain support